petervanderdoes/AVH-Amazon/readme.txt

 = Version 3.1-rc1 =
 * Bugfix: In WordPress 2.8 and PHP5, the secret key calculation didn't use native PHP5 function.
 * RFC: Ability to set number of columns when displaying all items from a wishlist.
+* The personal secret key is mandatory now.
+If it's not present, the plugin will not work.

 = Version 3.0.8 =
 * Bugfix: Regression of Bugfix: When using the secret key, the call to Amazon would fail.